Francesco2508/ADM-HW5-/README.md

 [STEP 1 to 3]

-Step 1:
+Step 1:<\br>
-we compute subgraph of input category assuming for every in-edges a weight of 1.
+we compute subgraph of input category assuming for every in-edges a weight of 1.<\br>
-Step 2:
+Step 2:<\br>
 Now if we take into account that: the in-edges coming from the previous category have as weights the score of the node that sends the edge.
 We need to implement a function for storing weights of the edges of nodes that comes from previous subgraph.
 In that function we did: take all destinations of nodes of previous subrgaph, and then take each destination as a key, and as values we take scores of nodes.
 And then we implemented function that merges nodes of previous graph and nodes of the given category.
-It takes as weights of edges of previous graph and take 1 to edges that comes with given category.
+It takes as weights of edges of previous graph and take 1 to edges that comes with given category.<\br>
-Step 3:
+Step 3:<\br>
 And again we need to store weights of edges of the graph that we got in step 2.
 And then organize a cycle to add categories respecting to their position in ranking vector.